Kbaio/disenoCaso2/DocumentacionCaso2.md

 - Passing parameters between screens using `route.params`, simplifying data transfer between views.

 ### 3. Componentes UI
-- `SafeAreaView` to handle safe areas on devices with notches or curved edges.
+- `SafeAreaView` to use safe areas on devices with notches or curved edges.
 - `Vector-icons` for consistent iconography across platforms.
 - `Gesture-handler` to efficiently manage touch interactions.